rcarmo/pythonium/README.rst

 What?
 (2 minutes)
 =================

-Pythonium will exist in two flavors, each with their own strengths and performance characteristics.
+Pythonium exists in two flavors, each with their own strengths and performance characteristics.
 As you go down the list the more features you'll have, and performance will, of course, decrease with sophistication (but not much):

 - Pythonium **Veloce**